genome-miner/tb_dual_target_pipeline/README.md

 | DprE1 | 0 | 0 | 0 |
 | Rv1258c | 0 | 0 | 0 |

-**Interpretation:** InhA has one experimentally validated T-cell epitope (RLPAKAPLL, supported by 21 MHC ligand binding assays and 2 solved crystal structures) but no B-cell epitope data — motivating this project's B-cell prediction.
-DprE1 and Rv1258c have zero IEDB entries of any kind, confirming their predictions here are genuinely novel.
+**Interpretation:** InhA has one experimentally validated T-cell epitope (RLPAKAPLL, supported by 21 MHC ligand binding assays and 2 solved crystal structures) but no B-cell epitope data, motivating this project's B-cell prediction.
+DprE1 and Rv1258c have zero IEDB entries of any kind.

 ---